 A RUN file is an executable file typically used to install Linux programs.
 It contains program data and installation instructions.
 RUN files are often used to distribute device drivers and software among Linux users.
 You can execute RUN files in the Ubuntu terminal.

-How do I open a RUN file?
+How to open a RUN file

 To execute a RUN file on Linux: